freenas/freenas-docs/userguide/directoryservices.rst

 Active Directory user needs immediate access to %brand%.
 This occurs automatically once a day as a cron job.

-Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, and limits the length of those names to 15 characters.
 If there are problems connecting to the realm, `verify
 <https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and>`__
 the settings do not include any disallowed characters.
+Active Directory does not allow :literal:`$` characters in Domain or NetBIOS names.
+The length of those names is also limited to 15 characters.
 The Administrator account password cannot contain the *$* character.
 If a :literal:`$` exists in the domain administrator password, :command:`kinit` reports a "Password Incorrect" error and :command:`ldap_bind` reports an "Invalid credentials (49)" error.

 It can take a few minutes after configuring the Active Directory service for the AD information to be populated to the %brand% system.